 Why is sunlight so important?

 Lack of sunlight leads to fatigue and a lack of motivation and concentration.
 When we are not exposed to sunlight, we get a deficiency of vitamin D, and this let alone can have a considerable effect on our well-being.
 Depression and other health problems are much more prevalent in countries where there is less sunlight exposure.
 These include the Nordic countries primarily.

-If you live in a region where there is little to no sun exposure, or it is that kind of season, I strongly recommend you take Vitamin D supplement in combination with Vitamin K2, which can help with the absorption of vitamin D.
+If you live in a region where there is little to no sun exposure, or it is that kind of season, I strongly recommend you take a Vitamin D supplement in combination with Vitamin K2, which can help with the absorption of vitamin D.

 When it is dark, the body releases the hormone melatonin, which promotes fatigue and helps us to have a deeper state of sleep.
 That is excellent news for resting, but not for daily activities.
 We need our concentration and focus.
 When enough light is released, the release of ‘hormones of happiness’ begins, such as serotonin and noradrenaline.